hydr0nium/beam/README.md

        beam remove <name> - Remove a connection file from beam

-       beam list - List all possible connection beam can make
+       beam list - List all possible connections beam can make

 ---